aravindkoneru/SimpleScout/README.md

 * 5/7/2015: Began working on the graphs and other analytics
 * 5/8/2015: Looking into python for plotting data instead of using node.js (want to locally generate graphs)
 * 5/16/2015: Began working with q promises in order to make the data generation more predictable
+* 8/21/2015: I noticed that FIRST adopted a new 2.0 standard for their api and there are alot of changes with it.
+There needs to be re-vamp of the current scouting code.
+Since it's late, I'm debating whether to just wait a few months and develop the new code for the next game or to update this just for fun.
+As it stands, I'm leaning towards the first option just because of the time it would require to change all the api calls to the new standard.

 ##Conclusion/Notes
 Please feel free to contribute and send pull requests.
 If you have any problems or find